medcomdk/dk-medcom-document/input/pagecontent/index.md

 ##### MedComDocumentBundle

-A Bundle resource defined to be of the type 'document'.
+[MedComDocumentBundle](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-bundle.html) is a Bundle resource defined to be of the type 'document'.
 All profiles included in a message shall be referenced from the entry element in the profile, with a Composition as the first resource.

 __Note:__ Be aware that entries in a document in general are unordered.

 ##### MedComDocumentCompostition

-When the Bundle is of the type 'document', the Composition resource must be the first resource.
-The Composition resource creates the structure for the document and references the relevant clinical information.
+When the Bundle is of the type 'document', the [MedComDocumentCompostition](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-composition.html) Composition resource must be the first resource.
+The resource creates the structure for the document and references the relevant clinical information.

 ##### MedComDocumentOrganization

-This profile inherits from MedComCoreOrganization and is used to describe author organization.
+The [MedComDocumentOrganization](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-organization.html) profile inherits from MedComCoreOrganization and is used to describe author organization.
 The resource constrains the MedComCoreOrganization profile to contain a SOR identifier and a name.

-##### MedComDocumentPractitioner

-This profil inherits from MedComCorePractitioner and further requires a given and family name to be present.

 ##### MedComDocumentPatient

-This profile desribes the basic requirements for information about citizens and patients when exhancging a document.
+The [MedComDocumentPatient](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-patient.html) profile desribes the basic requirements for information about citizens and patients when exhancging a document.
 The profile inherits from DkCorePatient and furhter limit the requirements, e.g. may documents only be exchanged for patients with a CPR-number.
 To limit the MustSupport elements, this profiles does not inherit from MedComCorePatient.

+##### MedComDocumentPractitioner

+The [MedComDocumentPractitioner](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-document-practitioner.html) profile inherits from MedComCorePractitioner and further requires a given and family name to be present.

 ##### MedComDocumentReference

-This profil must not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.
+The [MedComDocumentReference](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-documentreference.html) profile must not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.

 #### General document assumptions